 “The online program is amazing.
 I learned a lot and I especially liked the interactive résumé writing course.
 Having a U.S.-style résumé made a huge difference for me.”

-After taking the first step of updating his résumé by using the Résumé Writing Basics course, Ahmad felt more confident about his job search.
+After utilizing these resources, Ahmad felt more confident about his job search.
 Thanks to Upwardly Global’s training and his own personal efforts, within three months Ahmad had accepted a job offer as Customer Service Coordinator for International Programs at the University of Chicago Medicine.

 “My story has been rewritten by Upwardly Global.
 They believed in my potential, built upon my skills, and saved me months of struggle.
 Today, I am delightfully contributing to the local economy as a professional, and feeling secure for the first time in many years.”

-Get started on your U.S.-style résumé for free here.
+Get started on your U.S. résumé for free here.